mariosknl/private-events/README.md

 # Feature & Issues Section
-This is an open source project.
+This is an open-source project.
 Feel free to add your feedback.
-If, for any reason, this project doesn't work as supposed to be in your computer, create an issue so we can help you out with it.
+If, for any reason, this project doesn't work as supposed to be on your computer, create an issue so we can help you out with it.
 Lastly, you can request for a feature to be added.

 [Issue Page](https://github.com/mariosknl/private-events/issues)